pyglet/pyglet/doc/programming_guide/resources.rst

 (which is why the return type of this function can be :py:class:`~pyglet.image.TextureRegion`).
-It is also advisable to use the texture atlas classes directly if you wish to have different achor points on multiple copies of the same image.
+It is also advisable to use the texture atlas classes directly if you wish to have different anchor points on multiple copies of the same image.
 This is because when loading an image more than once, you will actually get the **same** object back.
 You can still use the resource module for getting the image location, and described in the next section.